trafiklab/trafiklab.se/content/api/trafiklab-apis/resrobot-v21/migration-guide.md

 The following specific breaking changes have been made to the trips request parameters, other than the change from `key` to `accessId` described above:

-- `passlist` is now 0 by default.
+- `passlist` is now `0` by default.
 Set to `1` to keep the responses the same if you need this data.

 The following breaking changes have been made to the trips responses:

-- `Product` is now the an array of products, containing one element.
+- `Product` is now an array of products, containing one element.

 Non-breaking changes:

 - JourneyStatus and JourneyDetailRef have been added to each `Leg`

-## Specific changes to the nearby stops endpoint

-No specific changes breaking have been made to the nearby stops request parameters, other than the change from `key` to `accessId` described above.

-The following breaking changes have been made to the nearby stops responses:

-- The root object now contains an array of `stopLocationOrCoordLocation` instead of an array of `stopLocation`.
-- `stopLocation` can now be found in the items present in the `stopLocationOrCoordLocation` array.
-- The `products` field has been replaced with an array of Products.
-Instead of accessing the sum of all products through `products`, you can now obtain all the individual products through `ProductAtStop[].cls`
-- `timezoneOffset` has been added to each `StopLocation`.

 ## Specific changes to the nearby stops endpoint